All emails sent by a clean installation of WordPress go out with the sender name “WordPress” and the address “wordpress@yourdomain.com”.

 Where to add such code?

-You can add it directly in your functions.php theme file, specially if you have a child theme.
-But that make the code theme-dependent which is something I really don’t like.
+You can add it directly in your functions.php theme file, especially if you have a child theme.
+But that makes the code theme-dependent which is something I don’t like.
 Changing the sender name for your emails is not something related to the theme!

 The better alternative is to place a file with the code inside the wp-content/mu-plugins folder, which is the folder dedicated to the “must-use” (from which “mu”) plugins, so the snippet will be loaded every time without no need for other configurations.